ywiyogo/Portable-SLAM/README.md

 - Clone this repository inside the src folder.
 - Build the package: `colcon build --symlink-install`.
 - If the build is successful, source the local setup `source ./install/setup.bash`.
-- Run the launch script `ros2 launch portable_slam launch_opi5.py`.
+- Run the launch script `ros2 launch portable_slam launch_opi5.py` for Orange Pi 5 or `ros2 launch portable_slam launch_opi5.py` for Raspberry Pi 4B.

 ## Implementation